The Fight Against Cyber Crime – from Prevention to Prosecution

 It involved the Suex cryptocurrency exchange.
 And what the government did here, Suex was a cryptocurrency exchange that even though it wasn't actually registered or officially located in Russia, had very close ties to Russia.
 And from all indications, it appears to have been operating from Russia.

-And what the government did through the US Treasury Department now, not necessarily Department of Justice-- although, I'm sure Justice was involved-- was to list Suex as an OFAC, Office of Foreign Asset Control, or OFAC-controlled entity so that it's illegal to do business with Suex or with any of the cryptocurrency addresses that were controlled by Suex.
+And what the government did through the US Treasury Department now, not necessarily Department of Justice-- although, I'm sure Justice was involved--was to list Suex as an OFAC, Office of Foreign Asset Control, or OFAC-controlled entity so that it's illegal to do business with Suex or with any of the cryptocurrency addresses that were controlled by Suex.
 So this is, again, the first time that a cryptocurrency exchange has been listed as an OFAC-prohibited partner.

 And I think it also is really exciting because it shows, again, this out-of-the-box thinking that the government is taking.
-We're not just going after these criminals as if they are run-of-the-mill, generic criminals that you think the government prosecutes on a daily basis but really, taking all the possible tools that are out there to apply pressure to cybercriminals and to really reduce the ransomware problem that is so endemic nowadays.
+We're not just going after these criminals as if they are run-of-the-mill, you know, generic criminals that you think the government prosecutes on a daily basis but really, taking all the possible tools that are out there to apply pressure to cybercriminals and to really reduce the ransomware problem that is so endemic nowadays.

-The other big thing that Treasury did-- and I think that people in the field might be aware of, of course-- is they issued an advisory guidance on reporting of ransomware payments.
+The other big thing that Treasury did--and I think that people in the field might be aware of, of course--is they issued an advisory guidance on reporting of ransomware payments.
 And this is an important aspect if you were working with businesses that might potentially be hit with ransomware, if you are an insurance agent or broker who might have to advise your client, for example.

 Because this advisory guidance from Treasury basically suggests that if a business pays a ransom, they can substantially protect themselves from an OFAC violation by reporting that ransom payment to law enforcement.
 So it's a very controversial question, honestly, about whether businesses should and should not report ransomware payments.